SamiraBriongos/Clonebuster/source/README.md

 ## No clones and other applications (noise)

 In order to generate noise, we use the Phoronix benchmark suite.
-In this documentation we include information about how to install and run one of the benchmakrs, the procedure for the others is similar.
+In this documentation we include information about how to install and run one of the benchmarks, the procedure for the others is similar.
 In any case, it is possible to go to the noise folder and uncomment the code on the

 ## Clones and other applications